-George Sansome is a vibrant trad folk singer and guitarist originally from Worcester, now based in Leeds, UK.
+George Sansome is a vibrant trad folk singer and guitarist originally from Worcester, now based in Leeds, England.
 His relaxed stage presence and engaging delivery make for a captivating and exciting performance.

 George’s ten years (and counting) of playing with BBC Radio 2 Young Folk Award nominees Granny’s Attic have cultivated a love of traditional song and he has come into his own as a singer and accompanist.
 After three albums with Granny’s Attic and countless gigs across the UK and Europe, his singing has matured and his guitar accompaniment has become refined and skilful.
 Over the past few years George has been gradually carving his own path as an engaging solo performer of traditional music and has assuredly found his own voice.